GorokhovaPolina/QTCalc/README.md

 - QT library was used
 - Does operation with numbers in different numeral systems
 - Has operations: "+", "-", "/", "*", "+/-", "^"

+- Design of Calculator you can can see in file "ChertCalc_design.png"